CDCgov/ww-inference-model/model_definition.md

 Our models are constructed from a set of generative components.
 These are:

 - [**Infection component:**](#infection-component) A renewal model for the infection dynamics, which generates estimates of incident latent infections per capita.
+- [**Hierarchical subpopulation-level infection dynamics:**](#hierarchical-subpopulation-infection-dynamics-component) A model for the relation between the subpopulation infection dynamics and the "global" infection dynamics
 - [**Hospital admissions component:**](#hospital-admissions-component) A model for the expected number of hospital admissions given incident latent infections per capita.
-- [**Hierarchical suubpopulation-level infection dynamics:**](#hierarchical-infection-component) A model for the relation between the subpopulation infection dynamics and the "global" infection dynamics
-- [**Viral genome concentration in wastewater:**](#wastewater-component) A model for the expected genome concentration given incident infections per capita.
+- [**Viral genome concentration in wastewater:**](#viral-genome-concentration-in-wastewater-component) A model for the expected genome concentration given incident infections per capita.

 The general flow of the model can be visualized as follows: